Projector Lamp FAQ

 Wouldn't Any Lamp Work in My Projector?

-Projector lamps are manufactured to meet your projector's very specific technical requirements.
-These requirements include the exact pressurization of the mercury vapor, the positioning of the ARC tube within the quartz globe at a precise angle, and manufacturing the ARC tube to withstand the mercury vapor's ultra-high pressure.
+Projector lamps are manufactured to meet your projector's specific technical requirements.
+These requirements include the exact pressurization of the mercury vapor, positioning of the ARC tube within the quartz globe at a precise angle, and manufacturing the ARC tube to withstand the mercury vapor's ultra-high pressure.